Major News & Events for 2013—A New Era For Miku ♥♥♥ (◕ω◕) kawaii

 What the news section presents to you: is a new era for the Vocaloids (& others such as UTAU, and CeVio), as the new characters can sing in several languages, and making a dancing Vocaloid is becoming easier than it ever was before.

-Yes you do have to go to the companies and check out what they sell; often through websites that are in Japanese, or distributors that use your own language.
+Yes you do have to go to the companies and check out what they sell; often through websites that are in Japanese, or you can visit a local distributor’s websites that uses your own language.
 You then have to choose from the most up to date products (which might not always be easy to find, or may simply not be mentioned)–and lot of new products have in fact become available.
 This article will get updated eventually to discuss those products in more detail.
 For the enthusiast, who has little money, and just wants to try the Vocaloids, UTAU, or CeVio out: this article will certainly give them some chance to download free stuff, and think about things they might want to buy.
 There is also a large community of producers, and fans out there you can chat with on the internet, so take your time in getting to know the Vocaloids, UTAU, & CeVio.